itsays-zqc/my-website/docs/examples/GUI Examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 we need to set the relevant parameters for simulation and parameterized modeling in the project.
-To add a global variable in the “Global Parameter” area, right-click the empty space there and select “Add” In the “Expression” column, you can input functions, and the “Value” column displays the current variable value.
+To add a global variable in the “Global Parameter” area, right-click there and select “Add”.
+In the “Expression” column, you can input functions, and the “Value” column displays the current variable value.
 You can also provide a description for the variable in the “Description”, as shown in the image below.The "Dependencies Check" can help to check the varible used the in this simulation.

 | ![](../../../../../static/img/example/DC_GUI/2.png) |
  ------------------------------------------------------------ |